Serving all people by providing personalized health and wellness through exemplary care, education and research.

 People with colorectal cancer often do not have symptoms right away.
 By the time symptoms appear, the cancer may have grown or spread to other organs, which may make treating it harder.
 That’s why routine screening is important.

 As cancers in the colon and rectum grow, warning signs may arise.
-You should tell your health care provider and get prompt medical attention if you notice any of these signs:
+You should tell your health care provider and get prompt medical attention if you notice any of these symptoms:

 A change in bowel habits that lasts for more than a few days, including diarrhea, constipation, or a sensation that your bowel is still not empty after a bowel movement